 What is Bird Albinism

 Bird Albinism: This is a genetic mutation that results in the lack of an enzyme essential to produce melanin.
 The lack of melanin means that the plumage in albinistic birds is white.
-Albinistic birds typically have pink or reddish eyes, flesh-colored bill, legs, and skin.
+Albinistic birds typically have pink or reddish eyes, flesh-colored bills, legs, and skin.

 Birds have multiple pigments other than melanin.
 While the absence of melanin results in a pure white plumage and pale bare parts, colors such as yellow or orange can express themselves in some albinistic individuals.